 The work to be executed under this Specification covers the excavation, bedding, installation and backfilling of subsoil and foundation drains.
 Scope Subsoil and foundation drains shall be constructed where and as shown on the Drawings or as directed by the Geotechnical Engineer and the Principal Certifying Authority.
-This Specification should be read in conjunction with the Specification for SUBSURFACE DRAINAGE - GENERAL.
+Location This Specification should be read in conjunction with the Specification for SUBSURFACE DRAINAGE - GENERAL.
 Associated Specification C231.02 TERMINOLOGY Subsoil drains are intended for the drainage of ground water and/or the pavement in cuttings.
 Subsoil Drains Foundation drains are required for the drainage of seepage, springs and wet areas within and adjacent to the foundations.
-C231.04 ORDER OF CONSTRUCTION (a) Subsoil Drains Subsoil drains shall be constructed as soon as possible after necessary earthworks are completed Timing of Work in the area of the drain. in the area of the drain.
-Where a Selected Material Zone is specified and excessive ground water is encountered, subsoil drains may be installed in two stages as follows: Two Stage Construction Where a Selected Material Zone is specified and excessive ground water is encountered, subsoil Where a Selected Material Zone is specified and excessive ground water is encountered, subsoil drains may be installed in two stages as follows: Stage 1: Standard subsoil drains installed below the base of the cutting prior to placement of Where a Selected Material Zone is specified and excessive ground water is encountered, subsoil drains may be installed in two stages as follows: Stage 1: Standard subsoil drains installed below the base of the cutting prior to placement of select material in the Selected Material Zone.
-Stage 2: Extension of subsoil drain to top of the Selected Material Zone after placement of
+Foundation Drains C231.04 ORDER OF CONSTRUCTION (a) Subsoil Drains (a) Subsoil Drains Subsoil drains shall be constructed as soon as possible after necessary earthworks are completed in the area of the drain.
+Timing of Work Subsoil drains shall be constructed as soon as possible after necessary earthworks are completed • Subsoil drains shall be constructed as soon as possible after necessary earthworks are completed in the area of the drain.
+Where a Selected Material Zone is specified and excessive ground water is encountered, subsoil Work Two Stage Subsoil drains shall be constructed as soon as possible after necessary earthworks are completed in the area of the drain.
+Where a Selected Material Zone is specified and excessive ground water is encountered, subsoil drains may be installed in two stages as follows: Stage 1: Standard subsoil drains installed below the base of the cutting prior to placement of Work Two Stage Subsoil drains shall be constructed as soon as possible after necessary earthworks are completed in the area of the drain.
+Where a Selected Material Zone is specified and excessive ground water is encountered, subsoil drains may be installed in two stages as follows: Stage 1: Standard subsoil drains installed below the base of the cutting prior to placement of select material in the Selected Material Zone.
+Stage 2: Extension of subsoil drain to top of the Selected Material Zone after placement of Work Two Stage